 The final speaker of the conference was Manny Botwe, the Headteacher of Tytherington School.

-The next conference will be held on the 9th October 2019 in London - it is free to attend but you will need to sign up in advance as places are limited.
+The events are free to attend but you will need to sign up in advance as places are limited.

 I will leave you with a final thought from the May 2019 Conference - some wise words from Manny Botwe:

 Culture eats strategy for breakfast

 This month we've seen 32 school, trust and teaching school hub websites launch, as well as our own brand-new website!
 Congratulations to everyone who has gone live in May!
 If you're thinking about a new school website design, then take a look at a selection of our latest l...